brandonocasey/npm-preset/README.md

 * A JavaScript file that exports an object containing scripts
 * A JSON file that contains an object with scripts
 * A JavaScript function that returns an object containing scripts.
-It takes one argument: the current npm-scripts config.
+It takes one argument: the current npm-preset config.

 Things to know:

 * if you need to pass config files during a command you will want to use absolute paths to do so.
-* When a script is run process.env.NPM_SCRIPT_CONFIG will be set to the current `npm-scripts` config.
+* When a script is run process.env.NPM_PRESET_CONFIG will be set to the current `npm-preset` config.
 This should allow you to use any of the special variables from that file just about anywhere (babel config, rollup config, a random npm script)

-## The npm-scripts "config"
+## The npm-preset "config"

 This is not really a config, its more of a useful state object that is passed around.
 Properties include: